Date: June 18, 2021

-Currently SKABC is not able to offer club trips or training courses because of provincial restrictions on gathering and travel.
-As the season progresses the club will conduct activities in accordance with BC Provincial Guidelines.
+SKABC will conduct activities in accordance with BC Provincial Guidelines.
 These guidelines are subject to change and this may result in updates to the SKABC protocols.
-Once club activities are allowed, each trip leader / instructor / event leader is advised to determine if their activity can be conducted safely within the guidelines outlined below.
-Club members planning their own trips will also find these guidelines useful.
+If club activities are allowed, each trip leader / instructor / event leader must determine if their activity can be conducted safely within the protocols outlined below.
+(Club members planning their own trips will also find these useful.)
+If a SKABC activity cannot be conducted safely by following the protocols it should be cancelled.

-A note: In British Columbia, under the Emergency Program Act (M183), sports organizations and organizers cannot be sued if someone contracts or transmits COVID-19 as a result of their participation, as long as those activities are following provincial pandemic guidelines.
+NOTE: In British Columbia, under the Emergency Program Act (M183), sports organizations and organizers cannot be sued if someone contracts or transmits COVID-19 as a result of their participation, as long as those activities are following provincial pandemic guidelines

 In addition to provincial pandemic guidelines, here are some ideas and precautions designed to facilitate planning and help to protect all members of SKABC.